 A personal check is payable only to the individual who is named on the check.
-The account holder is responsible for the available funds to cover the amount of the check.
+The account holder writing the check is responsible to make sure funds are available to cover the amount of the check.
 Personal checks are the most common check in the United States.

 This check is payable to anyone who presents the check.
 The check can be marked "cash," without naming anyone in particular.
 This means that the person in possession of the check can take it into the paying bank and receive the money without having to bank the check into their own personal account.